 After each table the TG’s assessment of the use case is characterized in two ways.
 “Summary” indicates the utility that FILS would provide to the use case.
-“Impact” indicates the effect FILS would have on the product marketplace.
+“Impact” indicates the effect FILS would have on the marketplace.

 Use cases

 For the purposes of organization, the use cases below are gathered together in terms of the mobility of the STA.
-The AP is assumed to be fixed, unless otherwise stated.Pedestrian
+The AP is assumed to be fixed, unless otherwise stated.

+The use cases in this document are extracted from the submissions listed in the Appendix.
+Each use case has a reference to the document(s) it was extracted from in [brackets] at the end of the abbreviated description text.

+Pedestrian

 Electronic Payment